 Why is Concordia University proposing these changes to its Master Plan?

 We are the fourth leg of Irvine’s educational excellence: an excellent K-12 school district, an excellent community college, an excellent University of California campus, and Concordia University Irvine, an excellent private university.
-From kindergarten to graduate school, all educational institutions must Adapt & Improve to meet challenging and changing demands placed on educational facilities, which is why we have proposed making revisions to our Master Plan.
-Our specific needs include venues for hands-on learning environments that our initial campus buildings cannot accommodate adequately through renovation, including science labs and orchestra and music practice rooms.
+From kindergarten to graduate school, all educational institutions must Adapt & Improve to meet challenging and changing demands placed on educational facilities, which is why we have updated our Master Plan to create venues for hands-on learning environments that our initial campus buildings cannot accommodate adequately through renovation.

 What have you done to address neighbors’ concerns?

 Working with the City Council and our neighbors, we agreed to many changes to our plan and a comprehensive program of monitoring and reporting throughout the construction period and thereafter.
 (For details on monitoring and reporting, see the next question.)

 How can neighbors be certain that Concordia University Irvine will keep its commitments?